 Not that often.
 We work very fast, as I mentioned, sometimes the whole magic happens within one day.
 But when we need to check something, it’s a good option to have.

 Comparison mode is kind of a cheat mode for Alex and his team.
 They have a game that is as old as their journal.
-In every issue of their magazine they hide one and the same element in the biggest infographics they have.
+In every issue of their magazine, they hide one and the same element in the biggest infographics they have.
 Those people that know about it look for it every week.
 And believe me, their “Where’s Waldo?” version is very tricky.
-As Alex told me the Comparison mode is banned from this game, otherwise what’s the interest for the game?
+As Alex told me, the Comparison mode is banned from this game.
+Otherwise, what’s the interest in the game?
 I cannot agree more.

 I hope our short conversation with Alex was interesting for you to read.
 Alex and his team help us a lot with their ideas for improvements, and some of the new features you’ve seen in our latest releases were offered by these creative guys and gals.
 We appreciate their help and encourage you to contact our support with your own ideas on how to make Approval Studio even better.
 Don’t be a stranger.
 Contact us today, and our next story might be about you.